determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

-The ``asha`` search algorithm randomly generates various DeepSpeed configurations and attempts to tune the batch size for each such configuration through a binary search. ``asha`` adaptively allocates resources to explore each configuration (providing more resources to promising lineages) where the resource is the number of steps (i.e., launched trials) taken in each binary search.
+The ``asha`` search algorithm randomly generates various DeepSpeed configurations and attempts to tune the batch size for each such configuration through a binary search. ``asha`` adaptively allocates resources to explore each configuration (providing more resources to promising lineages) where the resource is the number of steps taken in each binary search (i.e., the number of trials).

 ``asha`` can be configured with the following flags: